(Amazon UK link) |

 There is, perhaps inevitably, a rather too tidy double romance and a delightful happy-ever-after (or at least for the next year) conclusion, but it was nicely done and it made a fitting end to this series.
 When I used to read the first three books I always wished that there were more, so I'm very glad to have discovered them.
 Definitely recommended to anyone who has fond memories of the 'Katy' series.

-I'm pleased to learn that this has now been reprinted in paperback form; the Amazon links are to modern editions.
+I'm pleased to learn that this has now been reprinted in paperback form; the Amazon link is to a modern edition.
 However this can still be found free for the Kindle, either at Amazon or Project Gutenberg.

 Review copyright 2014 Sue's Book Reviews